This post may contain affiliate sales links. Please see my full disclosure policy for details

 You can easily customize this pound cake by adding different toppings.
 Here are some delicious options!

 - Glaze: Glaze is a super popular pound cake topping, and there are so many different kinds to discover!
-My 5-ingredient Brown Butter Maple Glaze is a fantastic choice for this recipe.

 - Powdered Sugar: Maybe you want to keep things super simple, or maybe you’re short on time.
 Whatever the reason, you can always quickly sprinkle some powdered sugar over this pound cake for a pretty finishing touch!